elBukkit/MagicPlugin/MIGRATION.md

 ## 5.2.0

  - The /cast command now bypasses cooldowns.
 If you don't want this, set "cast_console_cooldown_reduction: 0" in config.yml!
+   (This was undone in the next version- I'm still looking for a good way to change this)

 ## 5.1.9

  - Changed icon for architect wand, you may need to tweak existing ones with